fryerlab/choroid_contamination/README.md

 We suggest that some studies may warrant a reevaluation with removal of choroid contaminated samples, or where choroid expression is accounted for in the statistical modeling.
 Additionally, we suggest that a simple RT-qPCR or Western blot for choroid markers would mitigate unintended choroid contamination for any experiment, but particularly for samples intended for more costly omic profiling.

 ## Here we provide our scripts for the following:
-1) GEO web scraping to identify datasets that may have choroid contamination
+1) GEO web scraping to identify datasets that may have choroid contamination.
-2) Allen Brain gene differential expression between likely contaminated samples and samples that likely do not have choroid contamination
+2) Allen Brain gene differential expression between likely contaminated samples and samples that likely do not have choroid contamination.
-3) GTEx gene differential expression between likely contaminated samples and samples that likely do not have choroid contamination
+3) GTEx gene differential expression between likely contaminated samples and samples that likely do not have choroid contamination.

 ## STEP 1: GEO - quantify the scope of potential choroid plexus contamination among human and mouse brain datasets.
 1. GEO rank category definitions for *TTR* or *Ttr* contamination or lack of contamination among samples within a dataset.
 One way ANOVA to determine if there are statistially significant differences betwee/among the means for *TTR/Ttr* expression.
 Datasets will be placed in one of the following scores: